 Academic Standing

-Academic Standing is monitored at the end of each semester by the Registrar.
+Academic Standing is monitored at the end of each academic term by the Registrar.
 Progression in a Linfield graduate program is dependent upon a student’s ability to master appropriate learning content in courses as demonstrated by achieving minimum evaluation standards.
-More information is available in each program's handbook.
+Students will be notified by email if they are not in good academic standing and also if they return to good standing.

 Sports Science and Analytics Program